Type 45 destroyer: Ships in the class

 In July 2016, it was reported that all six of the class were docked in Portsmouth.
 The Ministry of Defence said it was "unusual but not unprecedented" and that "All Type 45 destroyers are currently in port as they have either just returned from operations or are about to be deployed, are conducting training or carrying out maintenance or are home for crew to take summer leave."

 In an interview with the Sunday Times, former Rear Admiral Chris Parry claimed that the Type 45 destroyers are noisy ships that can be heard 100 nmi away by submarines.
 Parry claimed that noise suppression in surface ships has been ignored since the end of the Cold War; the MoD responded to this claim by stating that as air defence ships, noise suppression was not a "premium requirement" for the Type 45 class.

 In response to a written question in the House of Commons on 19 July 2021, Jeremy Quinn Minister of State, Ministry of Defence, detailed the status of the Type 45 destroyers as 4 undergoing refit in the UK, one being repaired abroad having been forced to detach from the CSG21 formation and one active with CSG21.

+In January 2024 John Healey, Shadow Secretary of State for Defence, submitted a written question:

+“To ask the Secretary of State for Defence, what the current status is of each of the Royal Navy’s Type 45 destroyers”.

+James Cartlidge, Minister of State for the Ministry of Defence, responded:

+“HMS Diamond, HMS Duncan and HMS Dauntless are all currently available for operations.
+HMS Daring, HMS Dragon and HMS Defender are all currently at various stages of the Power Improvement Project (PIP).”

 The entire class is based at HMNB Portsmouth.
 All ships were built by BAE Systems Surface Ships.